IBM/ubiquity/README.md

 cp ubiquity /usr/bin/ubiquity                # Copy the Ubiquity binary file cp ubiquity.service /usr/lib/systemd/system/ # Copy the Ubiquity systemd config to systemd directory
 ```
-   * To run the ubiquity as non-root users, you must add to the `/usr/lib/systemd/system/ubiquity.service` file the following line under the [Service] line.
+   * To run the ubiquity as non-root users, you must add to the `/usr/lib/systemd/system/ubiquity.service` file this line `User=USER` under the [Service] item.

-`User=[USER]`
    * Enable the Ubiquity service

 ```bash